zzh237/zzh237.github.io/index.md

 ### Career Goal

 I was original studying Food Science and Engineering, which is a multidisciplinary subject combines engineering, medicine, and biology in University of Kentucky and China Agricultural University.
-At the same time, I have sincere love for math, programming, and engineering, so I worked several years as Data Scientist and Engineer in the industry, now I am pursuing the Computer Science master degree in Georgia Tech, I should be thankful that I have learned math and programming well in college and during my years of working experience, and I met computer science when I was at the lowest point of my life.
-I hope I can further develop solid skills in this field, enjoy every step of learning.
+At the same time, I have sincere love for math, programming, and engineering, so I worked several years as Data Scientist and Engineer in the industry, now I am pursuing the Computer Science master degree in Georgia Tech

 <br />

-With the help from MOOC, I was able to quickly catch up.
-I have done a good number of elementary machine learning, deep learning, artificial intelligence and data science projects independently.
-So I would like to challenge myself more by doing some state-of-art machine learning and artificial intelligence researches.
-I am currently seeking machine learning and artificial intelligence research opportunities not only in the Georgia Tech but also in the other areas in the United States.

 ### Projects